What to know about the Morocco earthquake and the efforts to help

 The earthquake cracked and crumbled parts of the walls that surround Marrakech’s old city, a UNESCO World Heritage site built in the 12th century.
 Videos showed dust emanating from parts of the Koutoubia Mosque, one of the city’s best known historic sites.

-The city is Morocco’s most widely visited destination, known for its palaces, spice markets, tanneries and Jemaa El Fna, its noisy square full of food vendors and musicians.
+The city is Morocco’s most widely visited destination, known for its palaces, spice markets, madrasas and Jemaa El Fna, its noisy square full of food vendors and musicians.

 Friday’s earthquake was Morocco’s strongest in over a century, but, though such powerful tremors are rare, it isn’t the country’s deadliest.